5/2/2024

 Chairman and Chief Executive Officer

 That's a good question, Jeff.
-So, you know, pricing was continued to more than offset inflation.
-You know, pricing was approximately 4% in the quarter, and inflation was about 3%.
-You know, the results speak to the highly differentiated nature of the Amatek product portfolio, and our leadership position in these niche markets around the globe.
-And for the full year, we do expect that pricing to come in a bit and inflation to come in a bit, but we expect to maintain a positive spread between them.
+Pricing was continued to more than offset inflation.
+Pricing was approximately 4% in the quarter and inflation was about 3%.
+The results speak to the highly differentiated nature of the Emitech product portfolio and our leadership position in these niche markets around the globe.
+And for the full year, we do expect the pricing to come in a bit and inflation to come in a bit.
+But we expect to maintain a positive spread between them.
 Thank you.
-Thank you,
+Thank you, Jeff.

 speaker